the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-A couple things happen in the `setsearchTopStories()` method now.
+A couple things happen in the `setSearchTopStories()` method now.
 First, you get the hits and page from the result.

 Second, you have to check if there are already old hits.
-When the page is 0, it is a new search request from `componentDidMount()` or `onsearchSubmit()`.
+When the page is 0, it is a new search request from `componentDidMount()` or `onSearchSubmit()`.
 The hits are empty.
 But when you click the "More" button to fetch paginated data the page isn't 0.
 The old hits are already stored in your state and thus can be used.

 Third, you don't want to override the old hits.
 You can merge old and new hits from the recent API request, which can be done with a JavaScript ES6 array spread operator.